 While not having to pay state income tax sounds nice, it’s also worth noting: Living in a state without income tax doesn’t necessary mean that your cost of living will be lower or that you’ll always pay less taxes overall.

 We’ll go over some things to consider if you’re thinking about shifting your home base.
 The bottom line: It’s a good idea to run all the costs before committing, so you’re not surprised later.

-OK, we won’t dangle the carrot in front of you any longer.
-There are currently (as of June 2021) eight states in the US with no income tax: Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, Washington and Wyoming.
+There are currently (as of 2022) eight states in the US with no personal income tax: Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, Washington and Wyoming.

 If you’ve always dreamt of living in one of those states, great!
 You can look at no state income tax as a bonus.

 But if your reason for moving to one of these states is just so you don’t have to pay state income tax, keep in mind that there may be other trade-offs, like higher sales tax or an overall higher cost of living.
 We go over some of these ahead.

 In addition to the eight states without income tax, there’s another state that doesn’t tax earned income: New Hampshire.
 Now you might be wondering: How is that any different from the states we’ve already covered?

 While New Hampshire doesn’t tax earned wages, it does tax interest and dividends earned on investments (hence, the specification of “earned wages” as opposed to all income).